 With efforts of Coal India Limited to drive import-substitution in fiscal 2021, the coal traffic at the Indian ports took a downward hit of 14% in fiscal 2021.
-In fiscal 2022, the demand of power increased leading to increase in coal traffic by 5.8%.
-CRISIL MI&A expects coal traffic at Indian ports to witness a 25-28% growth in fiscal 2023 on the back of sustained power demand.
-In fiscal 2023, thermal coal consumption is expected to grow due to sustained power demand as well as support from the non-power sector since the industrial cycle continues to experience a strong recovery.
+In FY23, coal traffic at Indian ports witnessed a 26% growth on the back of sustained power demand.
+In fiscal 2024, thermal coal consumption is expected to grow due to sustained power demand as well as support from the non-power sector since the industrial cycle continues to experience a strong recovery.